russellmccloy/russellmccloy.github.io/_posts/2024-04-01-azure-ai-search.markdown

 > To import a collection into Postman you can follow the instructions here: [Import data into Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-data/)

-- I used documents supplied by Microsoft here: [Azure-Samples/azure-search-sample-data/tree/main/ai-enrichment-mixed-media](https://github.com/Azure-Samples/azure-search-sample-data/tree/main/ai-enrichment-mixed-media).
+- I used documents supplied, plus 1 of my own that are mentioned in the [Change Detection](#change-detection) section below, by Microsoft here: [Azure-Samples/azure-search-sample-data/tree/main/ai-enrichment-mixed-media](https://github.com/Azure-Samples/azure-search-sample-data/tree/main/ai-enrichment-mixed-media).
 I have also included these in the supplied repository [here](https://github.com/russellmccloy/azure-ai-search/tree/main/documents-to-upload-to-storage-account).

 After the Postman Collection has successfully run (*I recommend running each step manually one at a time*):